itachi1621/ssh-manager/README.md

 # ssh-manager

-This script is a simple CLI (Command Line Interface) SSH connection manager ,you can easily manage your SSH conenctions via the CLI without having to remember ip/hosts, ports , etc.
+This script is a simple CLI (Command Line Interface) SSH connection manager ,you can easily manage your SSH connections via the CLI without having to remember ip/hosts, ports , etc.